abuayaan01/todo-app/README.md

 3. ```bash
    npm run dev

-##Usage
+## Usage
 Once the server is running, you can use tools like Postman or curl to interact with the API endpoints.
 Refer to the API Endpoints section for details on available routes and their usage.

-##API Endpoints
+## API Endpoints

 Auth:
-GET /api/user/login: Login
+- GET /api/user/login Login
-POST /api/user/register Register
+- POST /api/user/register Register
-GET /api/user/profile My Profile
+- GET /api/user/profile My Profile
-GET /api/user/logout Logout
+- GET /api/user/logout Logout

 Tasks:
-GET /api/task/getMyTask: Get all tasks
+- GET /api/task/getMyTask Get all tasks
-Update /api/task/:id Update an existing task
+- Update /api/task/:id Update an existing task
-DELETE /api/task/:id Delete task
+- DELETE /api/task/:id Delete task
-PUT /api/tasks/createTask Create new task
+- PUT /api/tasks/createTask Create new task